 The VLOOKUP function will look down the leftmost column of a table and return a value from a specified column index number.
 To create a two way lookup formula, we will need something more flexible.

 These two functions used together create a very versatile and dynamic lookup formula.
 A far cry from the rigid structure of VLOOKUP.

-In the example below we wish to look for an order using the ID, and return the salesperson’s name and the order amount using the same lookup formula in both cells.
+In the example, below we wish to look for an order using the ID, and return the salesperson’s name and the order amount using the same lookup formula in both cells.

 The INDEX and MATCH Functions